Enquiry Type -

 What is Pediatric Dentistry?

-Children begin to get their baby teeth during the first 6 months of life.
-By age 6 or 7 years, they start to lose their first set of teeth, which eventually are replaced by secondary, permanent teeth.
-Without proper dental care, children face possible oral decay and disease that can cause a lifetime of pain and complications.
+The milk teeth starts erupting in kids during the first 6 months of life.
+By the time they turn 6 or 7 years in age, their first set of teeth start falling which are then replaced by secondary, permanent teeth.
+It is important to take proper care of your child’s Oral Health as if not taken care, it can lead to decay and diseases which can then cause lifetime pain and complications.

 Clove Dental Clinic offers a full range of dental services for children and adolescents (through age 18) including: